 - £2,333 for 1994-95.

 It is unlikely that you will be involved in making these calculations.
-If you make enquiries that involve the attribution of income to years prior to 1995-96, check the basis of assessment with Trusts & Estates Edinburgh.
+If you make enquiries that involve the attribution of income to years prior to 1995-96, check the basis of assessment with HMRC Administration of Estates Cardiff.
 Do this before you allocate, or challenge the allocation of, payments made before 6 April 1995.

 In the above example the beneficiary was not deemed to have received the income until the payment was made on 31 March 1995.
 Tax returns made before then, which did not mention this source of income, were correct.